TOP

 least 30 days before departure

-have MS, or require daily shots must carry a
+items are cleared.
+Persons who require daily shots must carry a

-doctor's note in their travel kits verifying their use of needles.
-Insurance offered by either Royal
+doctor's note in their travel kit verifying their need to use needles.
+Travel insurance offered by Royal Caribbean and Celebrity does not cover pre-existing

-medical conditions......nor does it provide coverage
+medical conditions.
+Nor does it provide coverage

 the need for such a cabin, along with presenting